TheOdinProject/curriculum/new_org/ruby/building_blocks.md

 A simpler kind of hash is called a **Set**, and it's just a hash where all the values are either True or False.
 It's useful because your computer can search more quickly through this than an array trying to store the same information due to the way it's set up behind the scenes.
 You'll encounter them in some of the exercises later.

+### That's it!

+I know it was a long section, but you probably learned all kinds of things and you'll probably even remember some of it!

 ## Test Yourself

 1. Make sure you can do the [Beginner Ruby Quiz #1](http://www.codequizzes.com/topics/24/quizzes/75) from [Code Quizzes](http://www.codequizzes.com/).
 2. Make sure you go back up and look at all the questions from the "You Will Need To Understand" section.
+See if you can do most of them without looking back through the text.

 ## Additional Resources